simonlotzkar/1800_20233_17/README.md

 ## 5. Bugs and Limitations
 Here are some known bugs and limitations:
-* [Limitation] Each update has an upvote/downvote number field and an upvoterID/downvoterID array field, this is redundant as the score can be simply found by counting the number of voterIDs.
-* [Limitation] After changing customization, the page reloads instead of dynamically updating
+* [Limitation] After changing customization, the page reloads instead of dynamically updating.
-* [Limitation] Read quantity is very high, causes site to crash.
+* [Limitation] Read quantity is very high, causes site to crash while testing.
+Will be issue when useage is medium-high.
     * => refactor collection listeners and make as few as possible
-* [Bug] User update count is buggy when deleting updates on profile page
+* [Bug] User update count is glitchy when deleting updates on profile page.

 ## 5. Future Plans
 Expansions (large multi-feature additions) and features that can be made after launching the app: